Doubly Robust Criterion for Causal Inference: Doubly robust criterion

 \section{Doubly robust criterion}

-The doubly robust estimator is an estimator that is consistent even if either the ``model for the assignment variable conditional on the confounding variable'' or the ``model for the outcome variable conditional on the confounding variable'' is misspecified.
-In the narrow setting of a linear model and a basic average treatment effect, \cite{BabKN17} proposed the C$_{\rm P}$ criterion for the doubly robust estimation, but it is derived assuming that both models are correct, so it has no validity when only one of them is correct.
-In this section, we aim to derive a doubly robust criterion that has the validity.
-Note that in the setting of doubly robust estimation, the propensity score is unknown, i.e., $\bm{\alpha}$ is unknown.
+The doubly robust estimator is an estimator that is consistent even if either the model for the assignment variable conditional on the confounding variable or the model for the outcome variable conditional on the confounding variable is misspecified.
+In the narrow setting of a linear model and a basic average treatment effect, \cite{BabKN17} proposed a C$_p$-type criterion for the doubly robust estimation, but derived it under the assumption that both models are correct, so it has no validity when only one of them is correct.
+In this section, we aim to derive a doubly robust criterion that is an asymptotically unbiased estimator of the risk function in \eqref{risk}.
+Note that in the setting of doubly robust estimation, the propensity score is unknown; i.e., $\bm{\alpha}^*$ is unknown.

 Letting $\bm{u}=(y^{(1)},y^{(2)},\ldots,y^{(H)},t^{(1)},t^{(2)},\ldots,t^{(H)},\bm{x}^{(1)},\bm{x}^{(2)},\ldots,\bm{x}^{(H)},\bm{z})$, we define